Discover all the tax services we offer

 Other supporting documents you’ll need for your permanent residency include copies of your passport, proof of financial capability, and character reference.
 You’ll need to spend at least 90 days in the Bahamas per year to maintain your permanent residency.

-In addition, there are certain jobs you can work, such as a teacher, nurse, doctor, or other medical professional, for 10 years in the Bahamas to qualify as a resident.
+In addition, there are certain jobs you can work, such as a teacher, nurse, doctor, or other medical professionals, for 10 years in the Bahamas to qualify as a resident.

 If you’re self-employed and working in the Bahamas, you’ll pay a rate of 8.8% into the country’s Social Security insurance.